danfinlay/caputi/README.md

 - A capTP weboscket server
 - a capTP websocket client
-- The observable method listed above
+- The grain method listed above

 Hopefully it will grow to include: